INFORMATIONAL TELECON QUESTIONS (10.23.18)

 A: You could build a standard accelerometer based module that measures time from movement to apogee.
 It would work on a threshold for starting to measure before it starts timing and then as the rocket stops moving, it stops recording.

-Q: How do you determine who wins the flight portion of the Tribal Competition?
+Q: How do you determine who wins each competition?